lanceman2/quickstream/README.md

 To a very limited extend we follow de facto standard terms from [GNU radio](https://www.gnuradio.org/).
 We avoided using GNU radio terminology which we found to be confusing.
-The scope of use for quickstream is broader than GNU radio and so some GNU radio terminology was deemed not generic enough.

-### Stream
+### Graph

 The directed graph that data flows in.
-Nodes in the graph are called filters.
+Nodes in the graph are called blocks.

 #### Stream states